 After you’ve grabbed breakfast at one of the thousands of street side cafes, pick up the pace and join on to one of Brisbane’s City Cycle Tours to ride around more of Brisbane’s iconic features, including Story Bridge, Riverside pathway and the Kangaroo Point Cliffs, stopping off for a guilt-free coffee and snack on the way.

 If you fancy a rush of adrenaline, then embark on the Story Bridge Adventure Climb.
 This climb will see you scale the iconic bridge and, once at the top, you’ll be treated to views over the glistening Moreton Bay and the verdant greenery of the scenic rim in the distance.
 Another site worth visiting is the Riverlife Adventure Centre.
 With an abundance of outdoor activities to get involved in including rock climbing, abseiling and kayaking, you’ll gain a unique perspective on the city like no other, be it mountain high or river low.
-Every Friday the centre also offers its ‘Paddle & Prawns’ experience that sees you head out on a leisurely kayak voyage up the Brisbane river, a journey that allows you to watch the city lights shimmer on the water and soak up unique views of the city.
+Every Friday the center also offers its ‘Paddle & Prawns’ experience that sees you head out on a leisurely kayak voyage up the Brisbane river, a journey that allows you to watch the city lights shimmer on the water and soak up unique views of the city.
 On your return you’ll be fed platters of fresh ocean king prawns to curb your raring appetite after a full day of exploration.

-If you can’t make the Paddle & Prawns experience on your final evening, head to Fortitude Valley instead, a neighbourhood that pulsates until the wee hours.
-Here you can grab a bite to eat at one of the many eateries that spill onto the streets and then make your way over to our favourite hangout, the Black Bear Lodge.
+If you can’t make the Paddle & Prawns experience on your final evening, head to Fortitude Valley instead, a neighborhood that pulsates until the wee hours.
+Here you can grab a bite to eat at one of the many eateries that spill onto the streets and then make your way over to our favorite hangout, the Black Bear Lodge.
 It’s a live music venue where everything from jazz singers to indie rock bands take to the stage and you can dance away your last few hours in one of Australia’s finest cities.